 Even if you think you have a strong case, you will still want a dog attack lawyer.
 If you file a claim against the dog owner, they will defend themselves.
 You may file a claim with their homeowner’s insurance or you may file suit against them.
 Either way, there will be an attorney for the other side.
 That attorney will argue that it is your fault, not the dog owner’s.

 How can it be your fault that a dog bit you?
 Well, there are several examples of this.
-Dog attack lawyers are aware of the case history for dog bites.
+At CAIL our lawyers are aware of the case history for dog bites.
 You could be held responsible if:

 - The dog owner had signs up that the dog was dangerous